Safe Management Measures for F&B Establishments

 12. Government agencies will be stepping up enforcement on F&B establishments and will take firm action against any breaches, including failure to maintain the one-metre safe distancing between groups and to prevent intermingling of groups, allowing group sizes above permissable limits, serving and allowing the consumption of alcohol after 2230hrs, and providing entertainment and games.

 13. Under the COVID-19 (Temporary Measures) Act, first-time offenders will face a fine of up to S$10,000, imprisonment of up to six months, or both.
 Subsequent offences may face a fine of up to S$20,000, imprisonment of up to twelve months, or both.

 14. Businesses that do not implement or comply with the government’s requirements on SMMs may also be ineligible for government grants, loans, tax rebates and other assistance, and may also be subject to temporary closures.

 Singapore Tourism Board

 Urban Redevelopment Authority

-Refer to the advisory at the GoBusiness portal for the SMMs on Marriage Solemnisations and Wedding Receptions.
+Refer to Annex A for the SMMs on work-related events.
+Refer to the requirements at the GoBusiness portal for the SMMs on Marriage Solemnisations and Wedding Receptions.